Calgorr/ImageDownloader/README.md

-Image Downloader with Go and Pipeline Concurrency
+Image Downloader with Go and Pipeline Pattern
 =================================================

 This project is an image downloader built with Go, leveraging pipeline concurrency patterns to enhance speed and efficiency.
 The downloader follows a structured process consisting of three main steps: downloading images concurrently, resizing them, and finally saving them onto a PostgreSQL database.